A multi-tenant white-label online ordering system that serves the restaurant industry.

 Lifestyle Family Fitness had a private customer portal that allowed members to track their workout progress.
 The technology behind this was impressive, but the design and implementation needed a lot of attention (the brand colors were red white and black, but it was sporting a blue web 2.0 and/or Windows XP motif).
 As an ongoing side project I created design comps to explore new ideas.
 This included aggregating pre-existing data from blogs, social media, and personal training videos, and bringing them all together in one cohesive, on-brand, package.

-Streetball is a side project I created in 2012 to experiment with data from the dribbble api.
-I expanded on their basketball theme by pairing two players up against one another and analyzing their "stats".
+Streetball was a side project I created in 2012 to experiment with live data from the dribbble api.
+I expanded on their basketball theme by pairing two players up against one another and analyzing their “stats”.
 There really is no clear winner, as this is intended just for friendly competition.
 But as you can see in the screenshot, I just got schooled by a legend.